-Since Ponga pictures about family history can easily include personal, private information and documentation, we ensure privacy in sharing with three core elements:
+Since Ponga pictures about family history can easily include personal, private information and documentation, we ensure privacy in sharing with three A-B-Cs:

 As our member, when you invite others to explore your picture or album, your invitation includes the authentication to ensure that the people you invite are the same people who actually explore your stories.

 In Ponga, you are never sharing your original file.
 Instead, we make a working copy of your original file to create the link of the Ponga picture.
 We archive the original — complete with its metadata.
 That’s important.
 When you share it, what you’re doing is sharing access to the link.
 Only the guests with specific, validated email addresses can see it.
 That protects your files as well as your privacy and that of your guests.

 B. Be the Boss

 As our Ponga member, you’re the boss.
 You own the pictures you upload and what you add or delete from a picture, remains that way.
 If you decide to invite someone to contribute stories and other content to your picture, they’re just that — your guest.